microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/aws/aws_terraform_winsrv/_index.md

 ## Deploy an AWS EC2 instance with Windows Server & Microsoft SQL Server and connect it to Azure Arc using Terraform

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server installed with Microsoft SQL Server 2019 (Developer edition) in a Amazon Web Services (AWS) EC2 instance and connect it as an Azure Arc-enabled SQL server resource.
+The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server installed with Microsoft SQL Server 2019 (Developer edition) in a Amazon Web Services (AWS) EC2 instance and connect it as an Azure Arc-enabled SQL server resource.

 By the end of the guide, you will have an AWS EC2 instance installed with Windows Server 2019 with SQL Server 2019, projected as an Azure Arc-enabled SQL server and a running SQL assessment with data injected to Azure Log Analytics workspace.